 Again the beach is a large sandy beach sitting under white chalk cliffs and overlooked by the North Foreland Lighthouse

-First of the beaches that is now within the main heart of Broadstairs itself.
+First of the beaches that are now within the main heart of Broadstairs itself.
 We still have a large area of sand and white cliffs but also we are now closer to a wider selection of amenities.

-Viking Bay is a horseshoe shaped bay with a tidal pool and is the main Broadstairs town beach along with the small working harbour on the northern tip.
+Viking Bay is a horseshoe-shaped bay with a tidal pool and is the main Broadstairs town beach along with the small working harbour on the northern tip.

 Some nice views from the delightful cliff top promenade.